The Air Patrol

-The Air Patrol is a 1928 American drama film directed by Bruce M. Mitchell and written by William Berke and Gardner Bradford from a story by Al Wilson, the star.
-The film stars Al Wilson, Elsa Benham, Jack Mower, Frank Tomick, Monte Montague and Taylor N. Duncan.
+The Air Patrol is a 1928 American silent drama film directed by Bruce M. Mitchell and written by William Berke and Gardner Bradford from a story by Al Wilson, the film's star.
+The film stars Al Wilson, Elsa Benham, Jack Mower, Frank Tomick, Monte Montague, and Taylor N. Duncan.
 The film was released on January 1, 1928, by Universal Pictures.
 The Air Patrol was one of a series of films that showcased the exploits of the stunt pilots in Hollywood.

 Plot

-Special agent Captain Al Langdon (Elsie Tarron) of the Air Patrol forces "Flash" Kelly (Frank Tomick)", a suspected diamond smuggler, to land, but when he proves to be the wrong man, Langdon's suspicion is directed toward Michael Revere (Jack Mower) as the leader of the gang.
+Special agent Captain Al Langdon (Al Wilson) of the Air Patrol forces "Flash" Kelly (Frank Tomick)", a suspected diamond smuggler, to land, but when he proves to be the wrong man, Langdon's suspicion is directed toward Michael Revere (Jack Mower) as the leader of the gang.